obvonage/deved-platform/content/blog/en/getting-started-with-the-bulk-api.md

 ![Pre-configured actions](/content/blog/getting-started-with-the-campaign-manager-api-ui/preconfigured-actions.png "preconfigured-actions.png")

 This is where we can start seeing the power of **Campaign Manager API & UI**.
-If we select the **SMS** pre-configured Action, it will automatically populate the fields, such as the **parameters** we'd like to use in the request, along with the **Command** used for the API call and **Response** settings that come back after a successful or unsuccessful call.
+Suppose we select the **SMS** pre-configured Action.
+In that case, it will automatically populate the fields, such as the **parameters** we'd like to use in the request, along with the **Command** used for the API call and **Response** settings that come back after a successful or unsuccessful call.

 The image below shows the command and headers to send an SMS message via the Vonage APIs.